-The advantage of using a gas-fueled tailgate grill with disposable propane canisters is that you can toss the empty ones away before you pack-up.
+The advantage of using a gas-fueled tailgate grill with a disposable propane tank is that you can toss the empty ones away before you pack-up.
 That’s less stuff you have to worry about bringing home.

 While the canisters themselves are recyclable, they require special handling because they are pressurized.
 You can’t just toss them in with the paper plates and aluminum cans and walk away.
 You’ll have to find a specialized recycling company and bring them your canisters if you want to do things the eco-friendly way.

 If you don’t mind tossing your empties, then going for a propane tailgate grill might be the best option for you.
-Alternatively, many of these grills work with a full-size tank of propane if you don’t mind hauling it in your vehicle.
+Alternatively, many of these grills work with full-size propane cylinders if you don’t mind hauling it in your vehicle.
 The downside to that is having to leave the tank in your truck during the game.

 Bag of Charcoal